 Our liquidity and capital requirements are affected primarily by our results of operations, capital expenditures, debt service requirements, working capital needs, various regulatory actions and appeals relating to such regulatory actions.
-Our principal cash requirements for the last six months of 2005 include the following:
+Our principal cash requirements for the last three months of 2005 include the following:

-- the maturity of our \$1.31 billion term loan; - approximately \$131 million of capital expenditures; and - \$31 million of maturing transition bonds.
+- the maturity of our \$1.31 billion term loan; and - approximately \$73 million of capital expenditures.

 We expect that borrowings under our credit facilities, anticipated cash flows from operations and intercompany borrowings under the money pool described below will be sufficient to meet our cash needs for 2005.
 Our \$1.31 billion term loan, maturing in November 2005, requires the proceeds from the issuance of transition bonds to be used to reduce the term loan unless refused by the lenders.
-Our \$1.31 billion credit facility, as described below, may be utilized only to refinance the \$1.31 billion term loan at maturity.
+We expect to utilize our \$1.31 billion credit facility to refinance the \$1.31 billion term loan at its maturity on November 11, 2005.

-The 1935 Act currently regulates our financing ability, as more fully described in " -- Certain Contractual and Regulatory Limits on Our Ability to Issue Securities, Borrow Money and Pay Dividends" below.
+The 1935 Act currently regulates our financing ability, as more fully described in "-- Certain Contractual and Regulatory Limits on Our Ability to Issue Securities, Borrow Money and Pay Dividends" below.

-Off-Balance Sheet Arrangements.
+$\tt Off\mbox{-}Balance$ Sheet Arrangements.
 Other than operating leases, we have no off-balance sheet arrangements.

 Credit Facilities.
 In March 2005, we established a \$200 million five-year revolving credit facility.
-Borrowings may be made under the facility at LIBOR plus 75 basis points based on our current credit rating.
-An additional utilization fee of 12.5 basis points applies to borrowings whenever more than 50% of the facility is utilized.
+Borrowings may be made under the facility at the London interbank offered rate (LIBOR) plus 75 basis points based on our current credit rating.
+An additional utilization fee of 12.5 basis points applies to borrowings whenever more than

+50% of the facility is utilized.
 Changes in credit ratings could lower or raise the increment to LIBOR depending on whether ratings improved or were lowered.

 We also established a \$1.31 billion credit facility in March 2005.
-This facility is available to be utilized only to refinance our \$1.31 billion term loan maturing in November 2005 in the event that proceeds from the issuance of transition bonds are not sufficient to repay such term loan.
-Due to the pending appeal of the Texas Utility Commission's financing order, it is unlikely that proceeds from the sale of transition bonds would be received prior to November 2005.
-Drawings may be made under this credit facility until November 2005, at which time any outstanding borrowings are converted to term loans maturing in November 2007.
+This facility can be utilized only to refinance our \$1.31 billion term loan maturing on November 11, 2005.
+Drawings may be made under this credit facility until November 16, 2005, at which time any outstanding borrowings are converted to term loans maturing in November 2007.
 Under this facility, (i) 100% of the net proceeds from the issuance of transition bonds and (ii) the proceeds, in excess of \$200 million, from certain other new net indebtedness for borrowed money incurred by us must be used to repay borrowings under the facility.
 Based on our current credit ratings, borrowings under the facility may be made at LIBOR plus 75 basis points.
 The interest rate under the term loan which this facility would replace is LIBOR plus 975 basis points.
 Changes in credit ratings could lower or raise the increment to LIBOR depending on whether ratings improved or were lowered.
 Any drawings under this facility must be secured by our general mortgage bonds in the same principal amount and bearing the same interest rate as such drawings.